Time, temperature, the weather, my mood – it all affects how a loaf of bread will turn out.

 1 cup lukewarm water

-3 cups flour (combination of whole wheat and white flour is good or 3 cups white bread flour), divided
+3 cups flour (a combination of whole wheat and white flour is good or 3 cups white bread flour), divided

 2 teaspoons kosher salt